 Having a good standard of fitness goes a long way in injury prevention too.

 Tip #5: Learn From the Best

 While the best strikers have many similar attributes (such as pace, power, and precision), they all use them in different ways at different points in the game.

-A great way to improve your own performances is by watching highlights and studying how the best players like to play.
+A great way to improve your own performance is to watch highlights and study how the best players like to play.

 By taking note of their movements and the way that they win that extra yard of space, you can replicate their moves and practice them on the training ground.

-The role of a striker in soccer can be thankless and open to criticism if they fail to deliver in front of goal.
+The role of a striker in soccer can be thankless at times.

 After a few games without a goal, the pressure builds and so too does the criticism.